Student Health Services

 Arkansas Law indicates that any student who was *foreign born* is subject to the requirements of the Arkansas Department of Health Tuberculosis Screening Program for Foreign Born University and College Students.

 In order to comply with these regulations, the student must begin by completing and printing a Tuberculin Skin Testing Database Questionnaire.
-Take the completed form to UAM Student Health Services on the lower level of the Gibson University Center.
+Take the completed form to UAM Student Health Services located in the Randy S. Risher Wellness Center.
 At that time, you will receive further information and instructions.

-Office of Student Health Services (located in the UAM Wellness Center)
+Office of Student Health Services (located in the Randy S. Risher Wellness Center)

 531 University Drive

 P.O.
 Box 3459